-- \ Families will be required to report all increases in income/assets within ten (10) days of the increase. - \ The PHA will determine if the increase in income will change the family share of rent or not.
+\ Families will be required to report all increases in income/assets within ten (10) days of the increase.

+\ The PHA will determine if the increase in income will change the family share of rent or not.
 Households who have a stable source of income (wage, child support, Social Security etc.) will not have a change in their family share of rent solely based on the increased income.
-Households who have zero or unstable income (sporadic, unemployment benefits, etc.) will experience an increase in their tenant share based on the increased income.
+Households who have zero or unstable income (sporadic, break in employment with or without unemployment benefits, etc.) will experience an increase in their tenant share based on the increased income.